huaweicodelabs/SiteKit/README.md

 2. Create an app.
 Create an app and enable APIs.
 3. Build the demo.
 To build this demo, please first import the demo to Android Studio (3.X or later).
 Then download the agconnect-services.json file of the app from AppGallery Connect, and add the file to the app directory (\app) of the demo.
-For details, please refer to [Preparations for Integrating HUAWEI HMS Core](https://developer.huawei.com/consumer/en/codelab/HMSPreparation/index.html)
+For details, please refer to [Preparations for Integrating HUAWEI HMS Core](https://developer.huawei.com/consumer/en/codelab/HMSPreparation/index.html).
+In addition, change the value of the apiKey variable ("API key") of the onCreate function in MainActivity.java or MainActivity.kt to the value of apiKey obtained from agconnect-services.json.

 ## Installation